viash-hub/demultiplex/README.md

 version](https://img.shields.io/badge/Viash-v0.9.1-blue)](https://viash.io)

 ## Workflow Overview
-The workflow executes of the following steps:
+The workflow executes the following steps:
 1. Unpacking the input data (when a TAR archive is provided)
 2. Run `bclconvert` or `bases2fastq`
 3. Run `falco` and convert Illumina InterOp information to csv